 - Brain Bleach: Smax has this sort of expression on his face when he returns from his quest to find his elderly (adoptive) mother sexually dominating her dead husband's brother.

-- Brother-Sister Incest / Twincest: The core of Smax's embarrassment about his home dimension.
+- Brother–Sister Incest: The core of Smax's embarrassment about his home dimension.
 Not that it stops him from participating...

 - Chess with Death: Well, Chess with one of the Deaths.
-The Death in charge of all those games is named Lionel, and he happens to be terrible at chess.
+The Death in charge of all those games is named Lionel, and he happens to be terrible at chess (hence all the stories about peasants beating Death at chess).

 - Death by Origin Story: Smax and Rexa's mother - from being raped and impregnated by an ogre - she might have survived if they weren't twins.